There are many people who have never been on a camping trip because they are afraid that it takes too much effort.

-- Do You own a sleeping bag for each person camping?
+- 1 sleeping bag for each person camping?

 - Do you own or have access to a high-quality camping tent that is easy to put up by one person, will keep you dry, and will set everyone comfortably in your family or group?

-- Do you possess or have access to a good quality and easy to operate dual burner propane canister cooking stove?
+- Possess a good quality and easy to operate dual burner propane canister cooking stove?

-- Do you own or can you borrow lightweight sleeping pads or air mattresses that do not leak?
+- Sleeping pads or air mattresses that do not leak?

-- Do you own a few pots and pans that can be used on a 2 burner propane stove?
+- Pots and pans that can be used on a 2 burner propane stove?

-- Do you have several LED flashlights and a LED camping lantern?
+- Several LED flashlights and a LED camping lantern?

-- Do you have several stackable see through storage bins to keep your food and camping equipment organized?
+- Stackable see through storage bins to keep your food and camping equipment organized?

-- Do you have at least 2 propane canisters for your propane cook stove?
+- 2 propane canisters or extra fuel for your cook stove?

-- Do you have enough clothing to layer to keep you warm on cool mornings?
+- Enough clothing to layer to keep you warm on cool mornings?

-- Are you able to get a BPA free or stainless water jug to store your drinking water in?
+- BPA free or stainless water jug to store your drinking water in?

-Borrowing camping equipment from good friends is the way to go if they are experienced campers.
-We buy most of our equipment from REI and it’s guaranteed satisfaction for life.
-Whatever camping equipment that you cannot borrow from your friends you can buy risk-free from REI.
+Consider renting or borrowing camping equipment from friends.
+We buy most of our equipment from REI, Amazon, and Walmart.
+Whatever camping equipment that you cannot borrow from your friends, buy risk-free from REI.
 If your camping trip is a disaster…they will cheerfully take all your equipment back and refund your money.
 Click here to see my comprehensive camping checklist.

 Don’t Waste Your Money On Expensive Food